githubtraining/training-manual/docs/22_merge_strategies_rebase.md

 #### Finish the Merge

-1. Checkout to main, the branch you will merge into: `git checkout main`
+1. Switch to main, the branch you will merge into: `git switch main`
 1. Merge your changes in to main: `git merge rebase-me`

 If you'd like some help keeping everything clean with an alias, don't forget to check the appendix!